 Did you know November is Caregivers Appreciation Month?
 As your parents get older, you may want to start thinking about the cost of caregiving.
 Maybe you’re planning on having your parents move in with you.
 Alternatively, maybe you’re looking into nursing home options.
-ACCC explains the cost of caregiving and elder care.
+As a non profit credit counseling agency, ACCC is here to explain the cost of caregiving and elder care.

 When to get involved with elderly parents’ health:

 Ideally, you should have the conversation with your parents about how they want to handle their finances and healthcare as they age before they need full-time care.
 These conversations can be difficult, and you don’t want to come across as controlling or intrusive.
 However, the cost of caregiving can be very expensive, so you need to have a plan in place.

 You also should keep an eye out for signs that your parents or other elderly relatives may not be able to care for themselves.
 These signs include:

 - Failure to take medication